Public Authority for Special Economic Zones and Free Zones

 The Public Authority for Special Economic Zones and Free Zones (OPAZ) is a governmental body in the Sultanate of Oman.
 The Royal Decree No 105/2020 established OPAZ in August 2020.
+It oversees the Special Economic Zone at Duqm, the Al Mazunah Free Zone, the Salalah Free Zone, and the Sohar Free Zone.

 The headquarter of OPAZ is located in Muscat.